 Founded by former families of the school, on the Roman Catholic principle of service and helping others, the St. John’s Holidays for Children Trust is a small charity that runs two annual holidays for children with special needs in the Thames Valley Area.
 Kids’ Week, as the holidays are known, give parents a break from childcare and the children a week of adventure and exploration.
 St. John’s Beaumont hosts one of the two-week-long holidays during the Easter break, with pupils and their families invited to get involved and help out.

 The main objective of this project is to raise awareness about the causes and consequences of the fact that 58 million children around the world don´t have access to quality education.
 The red chair represents a space that is left empty by boys and girls who are prevented from accessing education and who are unable to enjoy this basic human right.
 The project was started in a Jesuit school in northern Spain and then brought to other schools through the Jesuit NGO Entreculturas.
 Educate Magis, together with Entreculturas, is now sharing this project with Jesuit schools all over the world.

-The boys are able to learn about the importance of quality education to break the cycle of poverty and be aware of the many millions of children around the world who are deprived of their right to education for reasons such as war, poverty or gender.
-It is a very visually impactful and hands-on project where the boys have been invited to paint red chairs that are now present throughout the school to serve as a reminder of this reality.
+Pupils are able to learn about the importance of quality education to break the cycle of poverty and be aware of the many millions of children around the world who are deprived of their right to education for reasons such as war, poverty or gender.
+It is a very visually impactful and hands-on project where pupils have been invited to paint red chairs that are now present throughout the school to serve as a reminder of this reality.

 They are also invited to take action by working in teams and coming up with different fund-raising projects.
-The best “business plans” will be selected by a Dragon-Den´s-like jury and will be implemented by the boys in the summer term with the help of the FSJB.
+The best “business plans” will be selected by a Dragon-Den´s-like jury and will be implemented by pupils in the summer term with the help of the FSJB.